Foraging season is nearly over, but I won’t give up. I have dried nettles and barberry. Here’s the wild finger-food!

 Bladder campion is one of the most appreciated and widely used wild edible in Italy and in the Mediterranean region.
 It’s easy to identify and the young shoots have a delicate flavour that pairs well with almost every other ingredient.

 I love wild hop shoots!
-Finally spring has arrived and, I must confess, I was caught off-guard.
-The first trip in my vegetable garden gave me an abundant harvest of hop shoots (Humulus lupulus) and I came back home happy
+Finally spring has arrived and I was caught off-guard.
+The first trip in my vegetable garden gave me an abundant harvest of hop shoots (Humulus lupulus) and I came back home happy as a child,

 Hop or hops is a perennial climbing vine native to the Northern Hemisphere.
 It’s one of the most delicious spring shoot for the passionate foragers.
 Female “flowers” (Cones) are used in beer making.
 Hops are dioecious (male and female plants).